 At the end of each financial year (depending on when it runs from at your business), simply record:

 - Carry over leave going into the next year

 - When team members should use it by

 - Set reminders

-You’ll need to keep track of the elements listed above, but you’ll also need to record the time off dates, update the allowance each time they book time off, speak to each team member if they go past the deadline, etc.
+You’ll need to keep track of the elements listed above, but you’ll also need to record the time off dates (perhaps by recording annual leave on your Outlook calendar), update the allowance each time they book time off, speak to each team member if they go past the deadline, etc.

 All of this can get complicated very fast, especially as you grow.
 So even though doing it manually can be an option, I generally don’t recommend it to customers as this can be a really time-consuming process, prone to errors.

 Perhaps you’ve already heard about the benefits of HR software when it comes to managing time off and recording holidays, but it can also help when it comes to carrying over annual leave.